nanaijoel/ObjectDetection_SE_PR1/README.md

   pip install -r requirements.txt
   ```

-- Otherwise, just check the version of the specific modules which we use
+- Otherwise, just check the version of the specific modules which we use.

 3. Run the application: